Policies & Resources

 Policy detailing how FSILGs can place a registration or degree hold on a student who owes monies to the FSILG.

-FSILG Recognition and Extension Policy
+FSILG Organization Extension Policy

 The formal process by which a new or returning FSILG may seek recognition by MIT.